macthecadillac/vimdo/README.md

 ### Hooks to shell commands

 All hooks reside in `g:vimdo#cmds`.
-It is a dictionary that maps `VimDo` sub-commands to shell commands.
+It is a dictionary that maps `Vimdo` sub-commands to shell commands.
 The dictionary must contain keys (as `string`'s) that are vim `filetype`'s.
 The value of the each entry is another dictionary that must contain this entry: